-For those who cannot lower themselves all the way, a portable seat is the solution.
-These can be placed in either the tub or shower, making it unnecessary to sit any lower than an ordinary chair.
+For those who cannot lower themselves all the way, a portable bath seat is the solution.
+These are in effect, plastic chairs that are impervious to water.
+They can be placed in either the tub or shower, making it unnecessary to sit any lower than an ordinary chair.

 Help Getting Dressed: Eliminating the Floor

 Being able to get dressed by oneself is another important task that helps people to feel independent and worthwhile.
 Unfortunately, the older we get, the further away the floor, and hence our shoes, seem to be.

 Since we cannot cancel gravity and float easily in space, the floor remains part of our reality.
 So the idea is to eliminate not the actual floor, but the need for bending over to reach things down there.

 Fear not--help is at hand in this area as well.
 First, there are many different kinds of shoe racks and shoe-holders that keep shoes up off the floor.
 Some hang from the closet rod; others hook over a door.